 Virginia Tech Corps of Cadets to commemorate Veterans Day

 The second vigil will be located at the War Memorial Pylons.
-Echo Company will hold a 48-hour vigil from midnight Sunday to midnight Tuesday.
+Echo Company will hold a 48-hour vigil from midnight Monday to midnight Wednesday.
 Two cadets will be posted as guards at the cenotaph and will change every hour.
-All current members of Echo as well as alumni Army Second Lieutenant Nick Nelson and Coast Guard Reservist Patrick Meier will participate in the vigil.
-Nelson and Meier are both Virginia Tech Corps of Cadets alumni, Class of 2008.
+All current and many former members of Echo will participate in the vigil.

-The Rock is a memorial to Virginia Tech alumni lost in World War I and is located next to the flag pole on the upper quad.
+The Rock is a memorial to Virginia Tech alumni lost in World War I and is located next to the flag pole on Upper Quad.
 Cadets salute this memorial whenever they pass it to honor the sacrifice of these men.
 All Hokies are encouraged to place their hand over their heart when passing it, as cadets do when out of uniform.
 The Pylons are a representation of Virginia Tech’s values.
 The values engraved on the eight pylons are, (from left to right): Brotherhood, Honor, Leadership, Sacrifice, Service, Loyalty, Duty, and Ut Prosim (That I May Serve).
-The Pylons are etched with the names of every Virginia Tech student and graduate who has died in the line of duty.
+The Pylons are etched with the names of 424 Virginia Tech students and graduates who have died defending our nation’s freedom.
 At the memorial’s center, the cenotaph displays the names of Virginia Tech’s seven Congressional Medal of Honor recipients.